lucas-rodrigues-goes/framework-dnd/docs/content/Combat Proficiencies.md

 - Grandmastery: (No additional benefit)

 ### Heavy Striking
 - Proficiency: While wielding a two-handed melee weapon, you can choose to fully commit to each blow, sacrificing precision for sheer force.
 You can enable this feature to receive a penalty of -2 to hit on your attacks, but deal an additional 4 damage on hit.
+(WIP)
 - Expertise: You can choose to receive a -5 penalty and +10 damage on hit instead.
+(WIP)
 - Mastery: (No additional benefit)
 - Grandmastery: (No additional benefit)